SuryaPrabha27/flutter-card-scanner/README.md

 **Card Scanner Plugin**

 A Flutter plugin for iOS devices for scanning credit cards using the camera.
-If a device, doesn't support camera then a manual entry screen would be shown up where the caerd details can be entered.
+If a device, doesn't support camera then a manual entry screen would be shown up where the card details can be entered.

 This plugin uses the static CardIO library and is written in iOS native language i.e. Swift